Raghavganesan/enhanced-csi-estimation-uv-mimo-deep-learning/README.md

 <p>Channel estimation plays a critical role in wireless communication systems by determining the channel coefficients between the transmitter and receiver.
 These coefficients, which are complex-valued, are represented in the Channel State Information (CSI) matrix.
 The accuracy of this CSI matrix directly impacts system performance, data throughput, and error rates.</p>

-Conventional estimation techniques such as Least Squares (LS) and Minimum Mean Square Error (MMSE) have long been used for this task.
-However, these methods suffer from significant drawbacks:
+<p>Conventional estimation techniques such as Least Squares (LS) and Minimum Mean Square Error (MMSE) have long been used for this task.
+However, these methods suffer from significant drawbacks:</p>
 - High computational complexity, especially in large-scale MIMO systems.
 - Sensitivity to noise and interference, leading to unstable or inaccurate CSI values.